 Short bio of the Research Collaboration Specialist

 Dr. Haris Doukas is an Assistant Professor in the School of Electrical & Computer Engineering (ECE) of the National Technical University of Athens (NTUA).
-Dr. Doukas has a degree on Mechanical Engineering (Aristotle University of Thessaloniki – AUTH, 2003), and a PhD on the decision support systems for the sustainable energy sector’s operation (NTUA, 2009).
-His areas of expertise include the development of models and decision support systems for energy and climate policy as well as energy management.
-In these fields, he has more than 15 years working experience, participating in related initiatives and projects, in Europe, in the Mediterranean basin and the countries of the Gulf.
+He has a degree in mechanical engineering (Aristotle University of Thessaloniki – AUTH) and a PhD degree in the area of decision support systems for the sustainable energy sector’s operation (ECE, NTUA).
+His scientific and research expertise includes the development of decision support systems for energy and climate policy, where he has more than 15 years working experience, participating in related initiatives and projects, in Europe, in the Mediterranean basin and the countries of the Gulf.
 Dr. Haris Doukas has more than 100 scientific publications in international scientific journals, one Book in Greek “Decision Support Policy Models for Energy and Environmental Systems”, one open access Book in Springer “Understanding Risks and Uncertainties in Energy and Climate Policy”, presentations in international conferences, chapters, articles, etc. For his work, Dr. Doukas has received awards by the State Scholarship Foundation (IKY), the NTUA, the AUTH, the Technical Chamber of Greece (TCG) and the Hellenic Operational Research Society (HELORS) and the World Renewable Energy Network (WREN), among others.
 Currently, Dr. Doukas is the research collaboration specialist of the EU GCC Clean Energy Technology Network, which aims to catalyze partnerships between clean energy stakeholders, both in the GCC and the EU.

 Short bio of the Networking and Digital Marketing Expert